jajaperson/PKM/Vault/Zen/Graphs as quivers.md

 [[Graph theory MOC]]
 # Graphs as quivers

-A [[Types of graph|general multigraph]] may be turned into a [[Quiver]] by converting undirected edges to pairs of opposite directed edges and adding labels to edges.
+A [[Graph|general graph]] may be turned into a [[Quiver]] by converting undirected edges to pairs of opposite directed edges and adding labels to edges.

 #
 ---